aws-samples/eks-workshop-v2/site/content/autoscaling/cpa/install.md

 ## CPA Installation using YAML Manifest

-* Cluster proportional autoscaler can be installed using a helm chart or a YAML manifest.
+**Cluster proportional autoscaler can be installed using a helm chart or a YAML manifest**

-* In this workshop, Cluster proportional autoscaler is installed as a `Deployment` object in the cluster in the `kube-system` namespace to avoid being evicted by itself or by the kubelet.
-We will use a YAML manifest to install CPA.
+**In this workshop, Cluster proportional autoscaler is installed as a `Deployment` object in the cluster in the `kube-system` namespace to avoid being evicted by itself or by the kubelet.
+We will use a YAML manifest to install CPA**

-* The target deployment for the Cluster proportional autoscaler is `CoreDNS`
+**The target deployment for the Cluster proportional autoscaler is `CoreDNS`**

 ```bash
 cat << EOF > cpa-install.yaml